 1. Determine – and work backwards from – your last Italian born ancestor

 Think back to your last Italian born ancestor.
 What personal details do you know about him or her?
 For reasons related to Italian citizenship law, it’s best if you start by thinking about a paternal or male relative (women could not pass on Italian citizenship until January 1, 1948).
 What do you know about him?
-Do you know where and when they were born in Italy and, if possible, their parents’ names?
+Do you know where and when he was born in Italy and, if possible, his parents’ names?

 2. Obtain naturalization records

 Using your ancestor’s name and date/place of birth, search for his or her naturalization record from the United States government (or verification of non-naturalization).
 The date of naturalization is key because it will determine your eligibility for Italian dual citizenship.
 In other words, if your last Italian born ancestor naturalized any time after his child’s birth, you may be eligible – with few exceptions.
-Please refer to Italian citizenship laws pertaining to female ancestors, ancestors from Trentino Alto Adige, and ancestors who became United States citizens before June 30, 1912.
+For those exceptions, please refer to Italian citizenship laws pertaining to female ancestors, ancestors from Trentino Alto Adige, and ancestors who became United States citizens before July 1, 1912.

 Obtain the Italian birth certificate of the Italian ancestor through whom you are applying.
 If your ancestor got married in Italy, get the marriage record as well.
 You may also need to get his/her spouse’s birth record so check with your consulate to be sure – some will require it, and there is no one rule regarding “non-line” ancestors across the board.